About Our 2026 Leadership Conference Speakers

 With over a decade of experience as an Organizational Development and Leadership Executive, Darius specializes in helping leaders and businesses unlock their full potential.
 As the visionary behind Vanguard Strategy Partners, he brings a proven track record of transforming organizations through innovative strategies, practical solutions, and a passion for building impactful leadership.

-Recognized as one of The Nashville Business Journal's 40 Under 40, a career Learning & Organizational Development Executive, and U.S. Army veteran — Darius McDonald also serves as the Chief Operating Officer for The Nashville Black Market, an organization which supports, develops, and amplifies black-owned businesses, and Director of Membership Services for Tennessee Health Care Association.
+Recognized as one of The Nashville Business Journal's 40 Under 40, a career Learning & Organizational Development Executive, and U.S. Army veteran, Darius McDonald also serves as the Chief Operating Officer for The Nashville Black Market, an organization which supports, develops, and amplifies black-owned businesses, and Director of Membership Services for Tennessee Health Care Association.
 He has led scalable & strategic operations for government, education, non-profit, technology, hospitality, and health care institutions spanning across four nations.

 From serving in the United States Army Special Operations Command to corporate & community leadership, Darius has grown a passion to effectively lead/manage/develop people, organizations, curriculum, and culture with both excellence & empathy.
-He serves as a Board Member of the Tennessee Hospitality & Tourism Association, and as a member of both The Minority Business Advisory Council for the Metropolitan Government of Nashville and Davidson County, and the Executive Committee for The National Museum of African American Music’s Jefferson Club.
-Darius is a native of Florida and a descendant of deep south community leaders & civil-rights activists, with a strong desire to amplify healthy business, leadership, and creativity across various industries.
+He leads the American Health Care Association's Leadership Academy, while also serving locally as a Board Member of the Tennessee Hospitality & Tourism Association, and as a member of both The Black Leadership Collective for the National Hockey League's Nashville Predators, and the Executive Committee for The National Museum of African American Music’s Jefferson Club.

 Dr. Deborah Watts

-A certified EQi-2.0 and EQ 360 coach, Watts has expertise not only in adult learning, but also in organizational communication, behavioral analytics, talent optimization, succession planning and emotional intelligence competencies.
-She has worked with local and international universities including Belmont University, Erasmus University in Rotterdam, Lipscomb University, Trevecca University, and the University of Tennessee.
-She has taught undergraduate courses, MBA courses, leadership doctoral courses, and non-degree executive education programs.
-Watts is a member of Delta Mu Delta, a national honor society in business, and serves on the UT senate.
-She also was selected as a Nashville Business Journal “Women of Influence” in 2019 and a Nashville Post “In Charge Education Influencer” in 2023.
+From an academic standpoint, Dr. Watts has worked with local and international universities including Belmont University, Erasmus University in Rotterdam, Lipscomb University, Trevecca University, and the University of Tennessee.
+She is also a member of Delta Mu Delta, a national honor society in business.
+Deborah was selected as a Nashville Post “In Charge Education Influencer” in 2023.

 Evan Holladay